FLAMEGPU/FLAMEGPU2-docs/src/guide/2-model-definition/3-agent.rst

     // Create a new integer variable, hungerLevel predator.newVariable<int>("hungerLevel");

+  .. code-tab:: python

+    # Create two new floating point variables, x and y
+    predator.newVariableFloat("x")
+    predator.newVariableFloat("y")

+    # Create a new integer variable, hungerLevel
+    predator.newVariableInt("hungerLevel")

 Agent Array Variables
 ----------------------
 Array variables can also be defined by providing a name and array length:

 .. tabs::

+  .. code-tab:: cpp

+    // Create an array variable called exampleArray which is an array of 3 integers predator.newVariableArray<int>("exampleArray", 3);

   .. code-tab:: python

     # Create an array variable called exampleArray which is an array of 3 integers
     predator.newVariableArrayInt("exampleArray", 3)

-  .. code-tab:: cpp

-    // Create an array variable called exampleArray which is an array of 3 integers predator.newVariableArray<int>("exampleArray", 3);

 Agent States
 ------------